 Program Coordinator Cree Stevens comes from mixed Native and European roots, but feels closest to her Mushkegowuk (Swampy Cree) and Anishinaabe (Ojibwe) ancestries.
 With a post-secondary background in English and Education already under her belt, she is currently pursuing an honours degree in Fine Arts at Lakehead University in Thunder Bay.
 She is a practicing multi-disciplinary artist who is passionate about fusing the historical and traditional art and culture of her ancestors into her avant-garde pieces.
 Cree’s focus is to work with Aboriginal peoples through her art.
 She is currently an artist with and committee member of Neechee Studio, Definitely Superior Art Gallery, Thunder Bay, which is a youth-led collective that provides free art workshops to Aboriginal youth in the region.
 Her love and passion for this collective is rooted in her belief that Aboriginal youth need a space to create, learn and feel safe in order to be successful.
 Creating art that communicates is what Cree is destined to accomplish – whether it be political, social, global, cultural, traditional, environmental, or personal.
 This is her way of paying respect to and honouring her ancestors as well as contributing a visual voice to the world she is part of today.

-Youth Outreach Liaison Blake Evans is a non-indigenous emerging interdisciplinary artist from Bayfield Ontario, who has graduated Lakehead University with an HBFA in Visual Arts.
-Blake focuses energy on creating art works from natural mediums or recycled objects to shed light on the environmental impact humans have on the land.
-Medicinal plants and animals affected by the history of fur trade and colonial settlement are now the subjects of Blake's work.
-Collaborations with other Neechee Studio members have allowed him to synthesize the worldviews of Indigenous and settler youth through art.
-Since 2015 Blake has attended Neechee Studio workshops to expand his knowledge on Indigenous arts and teachings from which he transfers skills into his art and healing practise.
+Youth Committee Member Blake Evans is a non-Indigenous emerging interdisciplinary artist from Bayfield Ontario holding an HBFA in Visual Arts from Lakehead University.
+Blake channels energy into creating art works from natural mediums, recycled objects, and drawing tools to shed light on the environmental impact humans have on the land.
+The energetic connections between medicinal plants and human beings are now inspiring Blake's current work.
+Collaborations with Neechee Studio artists allows for a growing synthesize of worldviews between Indigenous and settler youth through art.
+Since 2015 Blake has attended Neechee Studio workshops to expand his knowledge on Anishinaabe art styles and land teachings from which he integrates into his art and healing practise.